micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 - Memory and executor requirements:
     The variable `RCLC_PARAMETER_EXECUTOR_HANDLES_NUMBER` defines the RCLC executor handles required for a parameter server.
-    This needs to be taken into account when initializing the executor and on the colcon memory configuration of the `rmw-microxredds` package, which will need atleast 4 services and 1 publisher:
+    This needs to be taken into account when initializing the executor and on the colcon memory configuration of the `rmw-microxredds` package, which will need at least 4 services and 1 publisher:

     ```C
     # colcon.meta example with minimum memory requirements to use parameter server